 git branch commit-branch 635d5b3

-This one command does both tasks of creating and checking out of branch.
+This one command does both tasks of creating and checking out of the branch.

 - Its use for pointing something in the project’s code history.

 - Here tags are working as an identifier.

 Here is the syntax for creating a branch using the tag as follows:

 Let’s consider we are working on some projects with an updated commit, and we are on the master branch.
 Suppose we want to do changes in our latest code as per requirements, so we will not directly change the master branch.

 We will create one new branch and switch directly to the newly created branch:

 git checkout department

 You worked on the code and saved the file to the department branch.